turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. What is a conditional statement?
 Give three examples.
   ```
   A conditional is essentially a fork in the road.
 There is a choice or a path that needs to be followed based on parameters.
-These conditional statements are usually used in a combination of `if statements` and logical operators.
+These conditional statements are usually used in a combination of "if statements" and logical operators.

   ```
   ```
   puts "Enter in a number: "